Arthur Henderson: Early life

-Union leader
+Union leader and Liberal Party activist

 In 1892, Henderson entered the complex world of trade union politics when he was elected as a paid organiser for the Friendly Society of Iron Founders.
 He also became a representative on the North East Conciliation Board.
 Henderson believed that strikes caused more harm than they were worth and tried to avoid them whenever he could.
 For this reason, he opposed the formation of the General Federation of Trade Unions, as he was convinced that it would lead to more strikes.
+In 1893 he also became active in politics, becoming a local Councillor on Newcastle City Council for the Liberal Party.
+In 1896 he served as the election agent for Sir Joseph Pease, Liberal Party MP for Barnard Castle, County Durham.